ziad-halabi9/AlgorithmicMusicPlayer/README.md

 You can download sample piano notes that I trimmed for this project: http://www.filedropper.com/pianonotes

 The following example demonstrates how to use AlgorithmicMusicPlayer in your Android App.
+You can listen to the WAV files produced from this code at: https://soundcloud.com/ziad-halabi-3/song

 ```java